Disease Guide ·Exercise-Induced Collapse ·2026

 1How is EIC different from heat stroke or seizures?

-EIC episodes only occur during intense exercise and the dog stays conscious — seizure dogs lose consciousness and exhibit paddling or jerking movements.
-Unlike heat stroke, EIC episodes happen even in cool weather, though heat makes them worse.
-Standard bloodwork and neurological exams are completely normal between episodes.
-The definitive distinction is the DNA test for the DNM1 gene mutation, which costs $50-$150.
+EIC occurs during intense exercise with dog conscious; seizures involve loss of consciousness and jerking.
+EIC happens even in cool weather, though heat worsens it.
+Bloodwork and neurological exams are normal between episodes.
+DNA test for DNM1 mutation confirms EIC: $50-$150.

 2Can a dog with EIC still exercise?

-Yes, but with strict limits.
-Short leash walks, gentle swimming, and moderate play sessions are generally safe.
-What triggers episodes is sustained high-intensity activity — competitive retrieving, prolonged fetch, agility courses, dock diving, and extended running.
-Hot and humid conditions lower the threshold significantly.
-Each dog's tolerance is different — learn your dog's limits and stop activity at the first sign of wobbliness.
+Yes, with strict limits.
+Short walks, gentle swimming, and moderate play are safe.
+Avoid sustained high-intensity activity: competitive retrieving, prolonged fetch, agility, dock diving, extended running.
+Heat lowers the threshold.
+Learn your dog's limits and stop at first sign of wobbliness.

 3Is EIC fatal?

-Rarely, but it can be.
-Most episodes resolve completely within 25 minutes.
-The danger is severe hyperthermia — if body temperature exceeds 108 degrees Fahrenheit and the dog cannot be cooled quickly, organ damage or death can occur.
-Fatal episodes are more common during field trials, hunting, or other prolonged intense activity in hot weather.
-Immediate cooling and shade are critical during any episode.
+Rarely, but possible.
+Most episodes resolve within 25 minutes.
+Danger: severe hyperthermia above 108°F without quick cooling causes organ damage or death.
+Fatal episodes more common during field trials, hunting, or prolonged intense activity in heat.
+Immediate cooling and shade are critical.

 4Should I breed a dog that carries the EIC gene?

-Carriers (one copy of the mutation) do not show symptoms and can be bred — but only to DNA-tested clear partners.
-This ensures no affected puppies.
-Affected dogs (two copies) should not be bred.
-Responsible breeders test all breeding stock before mating.
-The test costs $50-$150 per dog and results are permanent — you only need to test once.
+Carriers (one mutation copy) show no symptoms and can breed - only to DNA-tested clear partners for no affected puppies.
+Affected dogs (two copies) should not breed.
+Responsible breeders test all stock before mating.
+Test costs $50-$150 per dog; permanent results.

 5At what age do EIC symptoms first appear?